 - To prepare graduates of the program to be able to sit for a national certifying exam with a minimum pass rate of 70% per cohort.

 - For students to acquire the knowledge necessary to perform in the ethical and lawful standards of current medical practice.

-The total percentage of students retained from the 2018 admission cohort is 66.67%.
+Job Placement: The total percentage of students placed in employment from the 2019 graduate year is 72.73%

 This outcome is based on the most recent Annual Report Form submitted to the Medical Assisting Education Review Board (MAERB).